 - REGISTRATION POLICIES

 - Any vehicles found on the parkway, near the spur or at River’s Edge Edge transition points WILL BE TOWED.

-- We recommend that relay members bring a team duffle(s) that the shuttle riders can bring to the aid station tents with warm clothing (while you’re sitting), water, fuel of your choice, etc. for you and your team members.
+- We recommend that relay members bring a team duffle(s) to the aid station tents with warm clothing (while you’re sitting), water, fuel of your choice, etc. for you and your team members.

-- After Runner #2 is finished they will be shuttled down to River’s Edge aid station tent to cheer on other relay members, and then all relay members will be shuttled back to watch their team member cross the finish line.
+- After Runner #2 is finished they will self-shuttle to River’s Edge aid station tent to cheer on other relay members, and then all relay members will self-shuttle to the finish to watch their team member cross the finish line.